globlee/pinterest-boards/README.md

 ##Pinterest-boards

-Web scraping with request and cheerio to get list of pinterest boards for a user.
+Web scraping with request and cheerio to get list of pinterest boards and IDs for a user.